VidhiShah195/Hand_Gesture_Recognition/README.md

 * The model successfully classifies hand gestures with high accuracy when using right-hand gestures.
 * The system applies various image filters in real time based on the detected gestures, enhancing user interaction.
 * The project demonstrates the potential for integrating hand gesture recognition with real-time visual effects, providing a novel user experience for various applications.

+## Why This Project is Useful

+Hand gesture recognition is crucial for various fields like:
+* Human-computer interaction: Enabling hands-free control over devices and applications.
+* Sign language interpretation: Translating sign language gestures into text or speech.
+* Augmented reality (AR): Enhancing AR applications with gesture-based controls and interactive features.

+This project provides an easy-to-use framework for gesture-based control, ideal for use in gaming, education, accessibility tools, and entertainment applications.

 ## Limitations